Lilasrinivasreddy/Machine-learning/README.md

-A basic understaning of AI/ML pipeline in Jupyter notebooks.
+A basic understaning of AI/ML pipeline in Jupyter notebook.